mfaustin/ProjectOne558/README.md

 }
 ```

-Examples of ways to use `getOnePokeData`.
+Examples of ways to call `getOnePokeData`.

 ``` r
 getOnePokeData("Venusaur")